All the stabilizer codes of distance 3: Notations and known results

 {\bf Codes family $[8\cdot m]$ $(m\ge3)$}.
-The second family of codes are of parameters $[[8m, 8m-l_m -5,3]]$ with $l_m=\lceil \log_2m\rceil$ that are constructed in Ref.\cite{li}.
-One crucial property of this family is that they are stabilized by the all $X$ and all $Z$ observables $X({8m})$ and $Z({{8m}})$.
-Here we shall provide a different construction based on Gottesman's codes family.
+The second family of codes are of parameters $[[8m, 8m-l_m -5,3]]$ with $l_m=\lceil \log_2m\rceil$ as constructed in Ref.\cite{li}.
+One crucial property of this family is that they are stabilized by all $X$ and all $Z$ observables $X({8m})$ and $Z({{8m}})$.
+Here we shall provide a different construction based on Gottesman's family.

-We divide $8m$ qubits into $m$ blocks of 8-qubit.
-First 5 stabilizer of the code are $[2^3]^{\otimes m}$ whose first two generators are $X({{8m}})$ and $Z({8m})$.
-In the case of $m=3,4$ the codes are defined in Table II.
-In the case of $m\ge 5$ so that $l_m\ge 3$, the remaining $l_m$ generators of the stabilizer are obtained from Gottesman's code $[2^{l_m}]$ by at first removing the first two generators and then removing arbitrary $2^{l_m}-m$ qubits and finally replacing each single-qubit Pauli operators $X,Y,$ and $Z$ in the remaining stabilizers with corresponding 8-qubit operators $X(2^3),Y(2^3)$, and $Z(2^3)$ respectively.
-In Table II we also present an example in the case of $m=6$.
+We divide $8m$ qubits into $m$ blocks of $8$-qubit.
+The first five stabilizers of the code are $[2^3]^{\otimes m}$ whose first two generators are $X({{8m}})$ and $Z({8m})$.
+In the case of $m=3,4$ the codes are defined in Table I. In the case of $m\ge 5$ so that $l_m\ge 3$, the remaining $l_m$ generators of the stabilizer are obtained from Gottesman's code $[2^{l_m}]$ by at first removing the first two generators and then removing arbitrary $2^{l_m}-m$ qubits and finally replacing each single-qubit Pauli operators $X,Y,$ and $Z$ in the remaining stabilizers by the corresponding $8$-qubit operators $X(2^3),Y(2^3)$, and $Z(2^3)$ respectively.
+In Table I we also present an example in the case $m=6$.

 Obviously all $l_m+5$ generators defined above are commuting with each other.
-Because of the first 5 generators of the stabilizer any 2-errors in the same 8-qubit block can be detected.
-For any 2 errors in two different 8-qubit blocks, the last $l_m$ generators together with the first 2 generators defines a subcode of Gottesman's code $[2^{l_m}]$ and therefore detects all 2 errors in different blocks.
-Thus all 2-error can be detected so that we have constructed a pure 1-error-correcting code of length $8m$.
+Because of the first $5$ generators of the stabilizer any $2$-errors in the same $8$-qubit block can be detected.
+For any $2$ errors in two different $8$-qubit blocks, the last $l_m$ generators together with the first two generators define a subcode of Gottesman's code $[2^{l_m}]$ and therefore detect all $2$ errors in different blocks.
+Thus all $2$-errors can be detected so that we have constructed a pure $1$-error-correcting code of length $8m$.

 We shall abuse the notation slightly to denote all the codes of this family by $[8\cdot m]$ though some of them are not optimal.
-In fact when $f_{r+1}+1\le m\le 2^{2r+1}$ and $\frac{2^{2r+1}+1}3\le m\le 2^{2r}$ with $r\ge 1$ the code $[8\cdot m]$ is optimal since $l_m+5=s_H$ in these cases.
+In fact when $f_{r+1}+1\le m\le 2^{2r+1}$ and $\frac{2^{2r+1}+1}3\le m\le 2^{2r}$ with $r\ge 1,$ the code $[8\cdot m]$ is optimal since $l_m+5=s_H$ in these cases.
 Otherwise the code is suboptimal, i.e., $l_m+5=s_H+1$.